mozilla-spidermonkey/jsparagus/README.md

 It's *all* limitations, but I'll try to list the ones that are relevant to parsing JS.

-*   Grammar can't be left-recursive, directly or indirectly.
+*   Grammar can't be indirectly left-recursive.
+This rules out some silly grammars like

-    This is a severe restriction; I think it rules out a lot of languages.
-Not sure.
+    ```
+    a ::= b ";"
+    b ::= START
+    b ::= a LT
+    b ::= a RT
+    ```

+    in which *a* matches such strings as `START; LT; RT; RT;`.

+    Does it matter?
+    I can imagine getting a grammar like this by refactoring a directly left-recursive grammar, in this case:

+    ```
+    a ::= START ";"
+    a ::= a LT ";"
+    a ::= a RT ";"

 *   No nonterminal can match the empty string.
-    (JS nonterminal that can be empty include *Script*, *Module*, *FormalParameters*, and *FunctionStatementList*;
+    (JS nonterminal that can be empty include
+    *Script*, *Module*, *FormalParameters*, and *FunctionStatementList*;
     and some lexical rules.)

-*   No two rules for the same nonterminal can have overlapping start sets.
+*   Non-left-recursive rules for the same nonterminal must have disjoint start sets.
     You can work around this, somewhat, by doing manual left-factoring.

     But that won't always work.
     In combination with the previous limitation,
-    I think this makes it impossible to represent a language that contains both `x` and `x y`.
+    I think this makes it impossible to represent a language that contains
+    both `x` and `x y`.

+*   Similarly, left-recursive rules for the same nonterminal must accept disjoint sets of tokens
+    immediately following the left-recursion.

 *   No Kleene quantifiers.